quantranfr/SortingGame/docs/README.md

 Steps to follow to run the game:

+* Open the `.project` file in this repository with Godot;
+* Going into *Project settings/Rendering/Quality/Driver name* and change the video driver to GLES2;
-* Open the `.project` file in this repository with Godot and run the game (or export it to a standalone application and run).
+* Run the game (or export it to a standalone application and run);
 * Run `python readSerial.py` in MultiNFC.

 ## Simulation without NFC reader modules